 Olli-Pekka Kallasvu, former CEO of Nokia:

-Then the iPhone happened, and Eric Schmidt, who was then on the Apple Board of Directors, Realized Microsoft wouldn't dominate in mobile at all.
+Then the iPhone happened, and Eric Schmidt, who was then on the Apple Board of Directors, realized Microsoft wouldn't dominate in mobile at all.
 Apple would.
 So Google, much to Steve Jobs' consternation but to their credit, spun around and refocused Android at the iPhone.

-The effects weren't immediate, but Apple and Google's relationship would never be the same, and the iPhone, which had a shot at market share leadership thanks to the paralysis of RIM and Nokia, would never attain it in a post-Android world.
+The effects weren't immediate, but Apple and Google's relationship would never be the same, and the iPhone, which had a shot at market share leadership thanks to the paralysis of BlackBerry and Nokia, would never attain it in a post-Android world.

 By June of 2009, the original iPhone was gone but the iPhone 3G had sold somewhere around 20 million units.
-At that point, the it was dropped down to $99 on contract, and became Apple's first less-expensive iPhone.
+At that point, it dropped down to $99 on contract, and became Apple's first less-expensive iPhone.